Managing Your Profile

 The list of licenses that are granted to your user profile.
 Visibility of a license in the list depends on the permissions granted to the user who is viewing the profile.
-If the user is granted Read service permission for a service, then the license of this service is displayed in the list.
+If the user is granted the Low-level Admin Read permission, then the license of this service is displayed in the list.
 If the current user is granted sufficient permissions, then the controls to grant or revoke a license are also displayed.
 For more information, see Manage User Licenses.

 Links to the Audit Events page in Hub.
 There, you can view a list of changes that were applied to this user account or changes that were applied by the user.